artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

-## This sample demonstrates initiating an ARTIK Cloud OTA (Over the Air) Firmware Update to a java lwm2m client sample application.

-### <u>Requirements:</u>
-- ARTIK Cloud Java SDK version >= 2.0.7+
+# LWM2M client performing OTA firmware update triggered from ARTIK Cloud

+This sample is java LWM2M client application.
+It acts on the OTA (Over the Air)firmware update triggered by manual operations in Device Management dashboard in ARTIK Cloud.

+After completing this sample, you will learn the following objectives:

+- Implement an LWM2M client based on ARTIK Cloud LWM2M SDK.
+The client can perform the OTA firmware update triggered by ARTIK Cloud.
+- Upload and initiate a firmware update from ARTIK Cloud (via Device Management Dashboard) to your end device.

+## Requirements
 - ARTIK Cloud LWM2M SDK (Java)
 - Java version >= 7

-### <u>Introduction:</u>

-This sample demonstrates initiating an ARTIK Cloud  OTA (Over the Air) Firmware Update to a  java sample application.

-After completing this sample you will learn the following objectives:

-- Implement the OTA (Over the Air) Firmware Update LWM2M and run your client.
-- Upload and initiate a firmware update from ARTIK Cloud (via Device Management Dashboard) to your end device.

-## Quick Start
+## Overview of workflows
 - Create Device Type in ARTIK Cloud and Enable Device Management.
 - Upload an Image for firmware update and note the firmware version number you are setting.
 - Add a Device to your account of the same Device Type.
 Note the device credentials.